 The City is committed to encouraging and supporting as many eligible proposals from as many different applicants as possible.
 The following resources will be available to applicants during the application period.

 Applicant Webinars

-On January 10, 2023, from 10-11 AM, City staff will present a webinar regarding the NOFA process, threshold eligibility requirements, and Federal requirements for all applicants.
+The City will provide recorded webinars addressing the NOFA process, threshold eligibility requirements, Federal requirements for all applicants, technical consideration, and programmatic considerations.
 Topics will include:

 - Eligible organizations, activities, and expenses

 - Federal administrative requirements

 - Application process